-The Tipner West regeneration project is a mixture of land remediation and reclamation just off the main arterial road into Portsmouth.
-The project is one of the largest and most ambitious mixed developments for the south coast of England in generations.
+The Lennox Point regeneration project (formerly Tipner West) is one of the largest and most ambitious mixed-use developments on the south coast of England in generations.

-Tipner West will provide over 1 million sq ft of marine employment and more than 4,000 homes in a community space that will aim to set a new benchmark in sustainable people-based design.
+Lennox Point will create thousands of jobs and apprenticeships as well as support the local economic recovery in the wake of the COVID-19 pandemic providing a 58,000m² marine employment hub and more than 3,500 homes in a community space that will aim to set a new benchmark in sustainable people-based design.